farvardin/binaural-synth/README.md

 Just start Pd or Purr-Data, and load the droidparty_main.pd sketch.
 You can explore the inside of the synth by right-clicking the Binaural Synth and selecting "Open", or by loading the binauralsynth.pd sketch.

- * droidparty_main.pd is the main interface, with some presets
+ * droidparty_main.pd is the main interface, with some presets (works for both android and desktop)
  * extra.pd has some demo sequences and extra engines
  * binauralsynth.pd is the engine itself
  * you can find an example of a full "song" in the demos/sable folder (sable_test.pd is newer and reuses the synth instead of copying it in its patch, but this version sounds less good at the moment)